Thomas Brazier

 After defending my PhD thesis in late 2022, I was rapidly involved in a wide range of themes spanning molecular evolution, population genomics, and evolutionary biology.
 My first postdoctoral position focused on testing an original theory of the evolution of gene expression (the runaway process proposed by Thomas Lenormand, ANR CisTransEvol).
 More recently, I have involved myself in the newly arising field of pangenomics and genomic structural variation (ERC funded, supervised by Claire Mérot).
 Among these widespread spectrum of topics, I have taken a broad view of population genomics, studying evolution at various levels of organization, including genes, genomes, populations, and species.
 I am interested in integrative approaches that reconcile different levels of organization under a more general and synthetic model (e.g., how patterns at the scale of genes could influence global genome evolution, and how both are co-evolving).

 I am also a continuous learner, very curious and eager to train myself in a broad range of topics and methods in evolutionary genomics.
-I am involved in the development of bio-informatic pipelines and packages (sv calling, recombination maps) as well as the development of modern statistical methods for population genomics, especially Bayesian inference, Machine Learning and Neural Netwrosk.
-In particular, I am actively developping Bayesian neural networks methods for inference of demographic parameters in an Approximate Baysian Computation framework.
-As Deep Learning is getting more and more applications in population genomics, I believe it is a powerful versatile approach for inferences and predictions on large scale genomic data with complex underlying models and non-linear relationships in high-dimension datasets.
+I am involved in the development of bioinformatic pipelines and packages (structural variants calling, recombination maps) as well as the development of modern statistical methods for population genomics, especially Bayesian inference, Machine Learning and Neural Networks (ABC + Bayesian Neural Networks).
+In particular, I am actively developing Bayesian neural networks methods for inference of demographic parameters in an Approximate Bayesian Computation framework.
+Deep Learning is getting more and more attention in population genomics, and I believe it is a powerful versatile approach for inferences and predictions on large scale genomic data with complex underlying models and non-linear relationships in high-dimension datasets.

 Download my resume